Brhum1/Brhum1/README.md

 ## Hi there 👋
 ### 👨‍💻 About Me
-I’m  Ebrahim Alhakimi, a final-year software engineering student passionate about building innovative solutions to real-world problems.
+I’m  Ebrahim Alhakimi, a final-year IT student passionate about building innovative solutions to real-world problems.
 My expertise lies in developing user-friendly applications, writing clean and efficient code, and leveraging modern technologies to streamline processes.

  ### 💡 What I Do
 - Frontend Development: Building responsive, intuitive interfaces with Tailwind CSS.